 Operational Guidance Material – Demand Side Response

 We have developed, with industry input, a Gas Demand Side Response Methodology setting out the framework for the DSR service.
 In July 2015 we held a two-phase trial and, based on the trial's success, Ofgem directed us to move to implementation.
-Each year the Gas DSR Methodology is consulted on, and then a report is published detailing the outputs of this consultation.
+Every two years the Gas DSR Methodology is consulted on, and then a report is published detailing the outputs of this consultation.

 Download our most recent report